Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/AppMonitoring/performanceMetrics/README.md

 Performance monitoring is critical for ensuring the optimal operation of applications.
 This documentation aims to identify key performance metrics and requirements essential for monitoring the performance of applications.
 ***
 ## What
-App monitoring is the process of continuously checking for both the availability of your endpoints and the validity of their data exchanges.
+App monitoring is the process of continuously checking for both the availability of your endpoints and availability of app.
 While monitoring your apps, you also gain visibility into how your app operate in terms of performance (e.g., time to respond to a request made from various locations or to queries of increasing complexity).

 As with any critical infrastructure, Apps require careful monitoring to ensure optimal performance.
 Their efficiency directly affects user satisfaction, system reliability, and operational effectiveness.
-Neglecting monitoring can result in outages, congestion, and subpar service quality.
+Neglecting monitoring can result in bad app and its service quality.
 Therefore, it's essential for organizations relying on Apps to prioritize understanding the key metrics that drive their performance.
 ***
 ## Why
 Performance metrics are essential in App monitoring for several reasons: